idlebear/CARLA_maps/README.md

 % xml_map_parser <args>
 ```

-Note that this is not yet set up as a package, and the requirements.txt is still missing.
-Further updates are pending.
-If you like it, or would like to make a change, pull-requests are welcome.
+While the output is complete, and works well for most elements, formats and designs are still subject to change.
+Feel free to use it as-is, or make changes, pull-requests are welcome.